joymaitra/CFC2020/README.md

 ## The Idea

 If every consumer can be involved in the attempt to preserve then a surging impact can be achived.
+So the idea is to provide every customer with a dashboard reflecting their realtime consumption and the approximate cost of the consumption.
+Being updated and aware of the consumption and cost, they all will be cautious in utilizing the energy.

 # Demo Video